-Chinese industrial policy maximalist Lu Feng argues that China today resembles the United States on the eve of World War I. But the analogy is faulty.
+Chinese industrial maximalist Lu Feng argues that China today resembles the United States on the eve of World War I. But the analogy is faulty.
 China’s industrial strength—and its broader economic trajectory—is much closer to the United States of the 1950s.1

 China vs 1950s America